 Mathematics: Candidates can be exempted from the Mathematics component if they have succeeded on an equivalent course at an institution recognised by the MoHE.
 Again, a transcript and course description should be provided.

 Alternatively, and as with the component in Computing, candidates can be exempted if they pass the Math SET 1 and 2 or Set 1 and 3 placement tests.
 Again, to take these tests, candidates must already possess the necessary qualifications or standards in English, as outlined above.

-These innovative, student-centred support facilities are located in the Learning Resources Centre and are staffed by GFP lecturers who are in attendance, all day, five days a week, to offer any kind of help with English to both GFP and Faculty students.
+GFP has also initiated a student support centre for all courses at the Learning Resources Centre.
+These innovative, student-centred support facilities are staffed by GFP lecturers who are in attendance, five days a week, to offer any kind of help with English, Computing and Mathematics to both GFP and Faculty students.

 - English Language Fees for each level: 771 OR

 - Mathematics Fees (SET) for each course: 97 OR